 Overview

-VA uses the term “military sexual trauma” (MST) to refer to sexual assault or threatening sexual harassment experienced during military service.
-MST includes any sexual activity during military service in which you are involved against your will or when unable to say no. Examples include:
+VA uses the term “military sexual trauma” (MST) to refer to sexual assault or sexual harassment experienced during military service.
+MST includes any sexual activity during military service in which you were involved against your will or were unable to say no. Examples include:

 • Sexual contact or activities without your consent, including when you were asleep or intoxicated